m50d/smartcloud-prices/README.md

     - There is some duplication of the dependency "wiring up" between `PricesRoutesSuite` and the real `Server` impl.
     Ideally I would look to avoid this, perhaps by using a lightweight cake style where the "wiring" code lives in traits that can be composed in both test and real, and/or by using an automatic wiring library such as macwire.
-    - I haven't added any more specific tests of other services or "unit-style" tests of `PricesRoutes` with a stub `PricesService`.
-IMO there is currently ample test coverage given the low complexity of the code we're testing;
+    - I haven't added any "unit-style" tests of `PricesRoutes` with a stub `PricesService`.
+IMO there is currently ample test coverage given the low complexity of the code
-    more complex logic would warrant more tests to achieve a reasonable level of confidence in its correctness.
+ - I haven't added any tests of `SmartcloudService`.
  For a "glue" service like this, misunderstanding the interface with the upstream service is a more likely source of errors, but unit testing cannot catch those errors as any stub impl will repeat those same misunderstandings.
  In a real deployment I would ideally want automated end-to-end tests that confirmed that this service interoperated correctly with the real upstream API, especially if the cloud provider offers a test endpoint that we can use.
  This would also serve to e.g. alert us if the upstream API changed in an incompatible way.
+ - I've added targeted unit tests of the most logic-heavy parts of `CachePopulatorService` to reach a reasonable level of confidence that it is correct.
  - I followed the "final tagless" structure of existing classes parameterised by `F[_]`; I was hoping to get some value out of this by being able to use a simpler type like `SyncIO` or `Id` in the test class, but in fact `Client.fromHttpApp` (http4s' recommended approach to testing) requires `Async` so `F` is always `IO`.
 So IMO while